 5. Focus time and resources on one upgrade.
 When it comes time to improve your calendar, you’ll deal with only one software upgrade, which will save time and money.
 Not to mention, freeing up resources may even allow you to make improvements more often.
 Of course, if you go with a cloud service like Localist, your staff won’t have to deal with upgrades at all.

 7. Encourage the discovery of new interests.
-If a wide-range of events from different areas appear on the central college calendar, users can explore interests beyond their comfortable corners.
-Before, an engineering student may have only seen department-sponsored events, but with a central calendar he might just decide to check out that dance performance he saw on the college events page.
-Shouldn’t college be a time to branch out and try new things?
+If a wide-range of events from different areas appear on the central calendar, users can explore interests beyond their comfortable corners.
+Before, an engineering student may have only seen department-sponsored events, but with a central calendar this student might just decide to check out that dance performance they saw on the college events page.
+Shouldn’t everyone branch out and try new things from time to time?
 Your organization’s calendar should support this ideal, rather than work against it.

 8. Convey unity and organization.
 Nothing says, “this is a thriving, tight-knit community” like a unified calendar chock full of events.
 Prospective visitors will be impressed by rich diversity of events on the central calendar, and will feel confident that the school prioritizes extracurricular offerings.

 9. Keep it simple.
 No more search fatigue for users with a weekend to spare.
 No more confusion for staff who can never decide which calendar a particular event fits best.
-Just one simple home for all the happenings on campus.
+Just one simple home for all the happenings.

 - BEST PRACTICE: Why You Should Let Users Submit Events